Summer travel in Japan

 Climb Mount Fuji!

-Matsuri and Haanabi, the festivals that punctuate summer
+Matsuri and Hanabi, the festivals that define summer

-On the menu for summer matsuri: religious processions, fireworks and yukata (light kimono).
-Traditional festivals are very important moments for the Japanese, and provide a good opportunity to get together with family and friends.
-Matsuri often have a religious character, but are also simply an opportunity to have fun, watch fireworks or sample food from the many stalls.
+On the menu for summer matsuri: religious processions, fireworks, and yukata (light kimono typically made from cotton).
+Traditional festivals are very important moments for the Japanese and provide a good opportunity to get together with family and friends.
+Matsuri often have religious origins and themes but are also simply an opportunity to have fun, watch fireworks or sample food from the many stalls.
 Summer and its climate are, of course, very conducive to these outdoor festivities.
 Here are some of the archipelago's most famous matsuri and traditional summer festivals!

 In August, we celebrate the stars with the Tanabata Matsuri.
-In Sendai, the festival is spectacular, with giant decorations floating all over town.
+In Sendai, the festival is especially famous, with giant decorations floating all over town.
 Dances, musical performances and fireworks are also on the program!

 - Discover also: Summer music festivals in Japan

-Summer in Japan wouldn't be complete without the famous fireworks, hanabi taikai.
+Summer in Japan wouldn't be complete without its famous firework displays, known as hanabi taikai in Japanese.
 With hundreds of festivals from north to south, summer fireworks are a veritable institution in Japan.
 Meaning "flowers of fire" (hanabi), they explode in the sky and are reflected in the night waters, watched by a compact crowd.
 These fireworks are renowned for their colorful and impressive displays.
 Every year, the fireworks engineers take up the challenge of dazzling spectators even more.

 Combined with the mildness of the season and the relaxed atmosphere that accompanies them, hanabi are an unmissable ritual of the Japanese summer.
 Spectators love to don their yukata, as they do during the matsuri, and stroll through the streets filled with food stalls and games for young and old alike.

-The Sumidagawa Hanabi, the fireworks display on the Sumida River in the heart of Tokyo, is one of the oldest and most famous.
-The fireworks are fired from boats near the Asakusa district, and can be admired from the riverbanks or surrounding parks!
+The Sumidagawa Hanabi Taikai is a fireworks display on the Sumida River in the heart of Tokyo and and is one of the oldest and most famous.
+The fireworks are fired from boats near the Asakusa district and can be admired from the riverbanks or surrounding parks!
 In Hiroshima, on the shores of the island of Miyajima, the fireworks display is one of the most important events of the year.
 With the famous red torii as a backdrop, you can enjoy an exceptional evening in an extraordinary setting.
 Finally, if you want to leave with stars in your eyes, head north to Akita for the Omagari no Hanabi.
 In fact, it's a national competition for the best pyrotechnicians to show off their finest creations!

 - Also read: Top 5 summer fireworks in Tokyo

-Japanese summer is hot.
+Summer in Japan is hot.
 Very hot!
 While indoors the many air-conditioning units offer a moment's respite, outside it's sometimes hard to find a shady spot.
-Fortunately, a few sweet treats can add a touch of freshness to your stay: watermelons and Japanese peaches are the season's great favourites!
+Fortunately, a few sweet treats can add a touch of freshness to your stay: watermelons and Japanese peaches are the season's great favorites!
 More than a simple refreshment, watermelons are an inseparable part of Japanese summer, and suika wari are a regular feature on the beaches.
 This is a family ritual in which a watermelon is hit, blindfolded, with a baseball bat until it breaks and can be eaten.
-Japanese peaches, known as momo, are another of Japan's little gems.
+Japanese peaches, called momo in Japanese, are another of Japan's little gems.

 Particularly large, with juicy white flesh, peaches are associated with positive symbols such as good fortune, health and longevity.
 They are sometimes given as gifts to express wishes for prosperity and happiness.
 In addition to these fruity classics, here are two refreshing specialties to enjoy in summer!